Shrimp Spring Rolls

 This post may contain affiliate links.
 Please read our disclosure policy.

-These Shrimp 🍤 Spring Rolls with Peanut Dipping Sauce are as beautiful as they are delicious!
+These 🍤 Shrimp Spring Rolls are as beautiful as they are delicious!
 Spring rolls are one of my favorite nutritious, colorful, flavour-packed meals.
-After a little bit of practice and patience learning to handle rice paper wrappers, you will not only be surprised at how easy it is to make homemade spring rolls, but how limitless the filling and flavor possibilities are.
+After a little bit of practice and patience learning to handle rice paper wrappers, you will not only be surprised at how easy it is to make homemade shrimp spring rolls, but how limitless the filling and flavor possibilities are.

-I like to prep all my spring roll fillings and set up a workstation before I begin wetting the wrappers and rolling them.
+I like to prep all the components for these Shrimp Spring Rolls and set up a workstation before I begin wetting the wrappers and rolling them.

 Feel free to customize these Shrimp Spring Rolls to suit your taste preferences and dietary needs.
 Explore protein swaps, colorful veggies, dipping sauce tweaks, and more, giving you the freedom to customize these spring rolls to your liking.
 Here are just a few options: